Table of contents

 Time-decay attribution

-Time-decay attribution gives more credit to touchpoints closer to the conversion, based on the assumption that more recent interactions have a stronger influence on the decision to convert.
+Time-decay attribution gives more credit to touchpoints that happen closer to the conversion.
+It’s based on the idea that recent interactions usually have a stronger influence on a customer’s final decision to buy.

 How it works: The model applies a mathematical decay function that assigns progressively less credit to touchpoints as you move backward in time from the conversion.
 The specific decay rate can be customized based on the typical sales cycle length for your business.